 - No therapy offered

-- No options for live video or phone sessions, everything is text-based in the app
+- No live video or phone sessions; everything is text-based

 Preview K Health

-K Health’s mental health plan only serves adults experiencing anxiety and depression.
-It does not offer mental health medications for children, teens, or older adults over 65 years old.
-The platform also does not prescribe controlled medications of any kind, so anyone seeking stimulants for ADHD or benzodiazepines for anxiety will require an alternative.
+K Health does not offer mental health medications for children or teens, nor does it prescribe controlled medications of any kind.
+Anyone seeking stimulants for ADHD or benzodiazepines for anxiety will require an alternative like Talkiatry (which treats patients 5+) or Klarity Health.

 Review our scoring criteria for online psychiatry platforms here.